jlvdb/TheliWrapper/README.md

 ## Requirements

-The *TheliWrapper* is entirely written in Python 3, but it depends on external components which are written in Python 2 and C/C++.
-Here is a (not neccessarily complete) list of components you will need to use the wrapper.
+The *TheliWrapper* is entirely written in Python 3, but it depends on external components which are written in Python 2 or C/C++.
+Here is a (not necessarily complete) list of components you will need to use the wrapper.

 Python: